Yochyo/ChangeResolutionForGI/README.md

 Second line: Replace `D:\Program Files (x86)\Genshin Impact\` with your install path

 Third line: Changes the resolution back to the original one (my screen has a resolution of 1920x1080)

+#Ingame
+- Don't forget to change your ingame resolution to the resolution you entered in the first line